KejPi/AbracaDABra/README.md

 ## DAB signal overview
 DAB signal overview is considered to be advanced feature thus it is only available when application is in [Expert mode](#expert-mode).
 It needs optional [QCustomPlot library](https://www.qcustomplot.com).
 This feature can be accessed by clicking on SNR value in dB in status bar or from application menu.
 It displays spectrum of the input signal, time plot of SNR and other signal parameters known by application.
 Border between plots can be moved to very top or very bottom to hide spectrum or SNR plot respectively.
-It is possible to activate frequency correction of the spectrum (under tree dots at bottom right corner).
+It is possible to activate frequency offset correction of the spectrum in configuration menu (under tree dots at bottom right corner).
 This removes frequency offset of the signal and gives cleaner spectrum of DAB signal in general.
+Default refresh rate of the spectrum is about 500 ms but it can me modified in configuration menu.

 Spectrum plot can be zoomed in both axes by mouse wheel or in one axis by clicking on the axis a zooming by mouse wheel.
-Spectrum plot can be dragged by mouse, zoom is reset to default by right click on plot area.
+Spectrum plot can be dragged by mouse, zoom is reset to default by right click on plot area or from configuration menu.

 _Note:_ Spectrum calculation and visualization causes higher CPU load of the application.